sparkletown/sparkle/README.md

 # Sparkle Web App

-Codebase for Sparkle, brought to you by Sparkle.
+Codebase for the Sparkle Platform, brought to you by [Sparkle](https://sparklespaces.com/).

 ## Getting started

+The instructions below assume you already have a Firebase project setup and configured appropriately.

+**Note**: If you're interested in setting up the project to run in your own environment but you're not sure how to go about it, feel free to [open an issue](https://github.com/sparkletown/sparkle/issues/new) asking for assistance.

 ### Frontend